*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Across the street you’ll see another food market with an undulating, colorful roof.
 This is another popular food market, Mercat de la Santa Caterina.
 They have the same fresh fruit, meat, and some bars like at La Boqueria but way less crowded.
 Head towards the mysterious Basilica de Santa Maria del Mar.
 It’s a Catalan Gothic church built in the 1400s.
 Around it is the nearby Passeig del Born, a pedestrian promenade with several restaurants, cafes, and bars.
 Across the street is the Born Cultural Center, which is free to enter if you want to see the Roman ruins excavated in the dead center.

 Now it’s time to get your butt to Park Guell!
 From here, find the V19 bus stop.
 See Google Maps to se what time it the bus arrives.
 The V19 bus takes you to the side of Park Guell, so you don’t have to climb any crazy steps!
 (That’s VERY important, as the metro and other buses take you at the foot of the hill, and it’s an uphill climb.)
-It’s 1.10euros to board the bus, so make sure you have exact change!
+It’s 2.40 to board the bus, and Barcelona buses let you pay buy mobile now.

 Now head to Park Guell, and give yourself about at least 45 minutes to get there from Born via bus.
 You can also try to find a taxi from the Born Cultural Center, which should take about 20 minutes.

 Now, you’ve done a lot!
 Of course, there is still sooo much to see.
-(Eleven years, and I’m still working on this.)
+(Fifteen years, and I’m still working on this.)

 – Sant Antoni neighborhood is a foodie’s paradise.
 Try El Sortidors del Parlament, Pepa Tomate, Barna Brew, Lolita Taperia.
 Or maybe even Tickets by the Adria brothers (I have yet to try it!)

 – Gracia, a small quaint neighborhood with a fun atmosphere for singles and families.
 Really nice to walk around and have dinner or drinks!
-Try La Pepita, Cal Pep, Chivuo’s (cheap and good), or Origens (inexpensive, seasonal Catalan food!).
+Try La Pepita, Cal Pep, or Origens (inexpensive, seasonal Catalan food!).

 – A Flamenco show.
 While, NO, it is not typical of Barcelona culture, Barcelona has some very fine flamenco dancers.
 Don’t let anyone tell you that you shouldn’t because it sucks in Barcelona.
 My daughter takes lessons from a renowned dancer in Barcelona, and I’ve been to a few flamenco shows.
 I suggest this one at the Palau de La Musica (a stunning historic building!)
 In fact, I’ve seen all these shows below, and they are all incredible: